 Community Screenings Available For Groups Worldwide

-From Joel Bakan and Jennifer Abbott, filmmakers of the multi-award-winning global hit The Corporation, comes this hard-hitting and timely sequel.
+From Joel Bakan and Jennifer Abbott, of the filmmaking team that brought us the multi-award-winning global hit The Corporation, comes this hard-hitting and timely sequel.

 "The Must-See Documentary Of The Year"